Hardship and Struggling Taxpayers

 - Job Loss: If you have been the victim of outsourcing or downsizing during these turbulent economic times, learn about job loss tax adjustments and get possible tax relief.
 For example, you can set up a health savings account (HSA), make tax-deductible contributions, and withdraw the money tax-free for qualified medical expenses (this is available to you even if you did not lose your job).

 - Bankruptcy: Bankruptcy and insolvency can be financially draining for many people.
 It is important to know the tax ramifications of bankruptcy or insolvency, such as reporting forgiven debt on your tax return if you receive Form 1099-C, Cancelation of Debt, from the creditor or lender that forgave the debt.
 There are some circumstances in which the canceled debt may be excluded from your taxable income, so be sure and look into this before you report it on your tax return.

 - Divorce and Separation: A life-altering event such as separation or divorce has many tax implications.
-If you received alimony that is in a divorce or separation agreement finalized in 2019 or later, you do not have to report the alimony on your tax return, but it must be reported.
+If you received alimony that is in a divorce or separation agreement finalized on December 31, 2018 or later, you can not deduct the alimony on your tax return, but it must be reported.
 The Tax Cuts and Jobs act eliminated the deduction of alimony from 2019-2025.
 The eFile app will help you report your alimony as the payer or payee and figure out if it can or can't be deducted based on the information you provide.

-- Marriage: If you got married in 2019, congratulations!
+- Marriage: If you got married in 2020, congratulations!
 Getting married is a big step in your life and will also impact your tax return.
 Take a look at some important marriage tax information and details when planning for or preparing your tax return now that you are a married person.
-The first thing you need to do when preparing your 2019 Tax Return is to select a filing status; you can only file as Married Filing Jointly or Married Filing Separately.
+The first thing you need to do when preparing your 2020 Tax Return is to select a filing status; you can only file as Married Filing Jointly or Married Filing Separately.
 Use this free STATucator to determine your status now.